marko-durasic/marko-durasic.github.io/_posts/2022-12-16-new-developer-guide.md

 ### Learn a Staticly Typed Language like Go (Golang)

-  [Go Programming Language | Udemy](https://www.udemy.com/course/go-the-complete-developers-guide/): Go is a statically typed language that is gaining popularity due to its simplicity and performance.
+- **[Go Programming Language | Udemy](https://www.udemy.com/course/go-the-complete-developers-guide/)** - Go is a statically typed language that is gaining popularity due to its simplicity and performance.
 This course will teach you the basics of Go and how to build applications with it.

-  [Web Development w/ Google’s Go (golang) Programming Language | Udemy](https://www.udemy.com/course/go-programming-language/): This course is more in depth and will help you master Go programming language.
+- **[Web Development w/ Google’s Go (golang) Programming Language | Udemy](https://www.udemy.com/course/go-programming-language/)** - This course is more in-depth and will help you master the Go programming language.

-  [Up and Running with Concurrency in Go (Golang) | Udemy](https://www.udemy.com/course/up-n-running-with-concurrency-in-golang): This course will help you understand the concept of concurrency in Go which is one of the most powerful features of Go.
+- **[Up and Running with Concurrency in Go (Golang) | Udemy](https://www.udemy.com/course/up-n-running-with-concurrency-in-golang)** - This course will help you understand the concept of concurrency in Go, which is one of its most powerful features.

 ### Learn AWS Cloud